prjunnamed/prjcombine/docs/xc9500/structure.rst

   - ``NONE``: const ???
   - ``FOE[i]``: the corresponding ``FOE`` pad

+  These fuses have two variants in the database: the ``SMALL`` variant is applicable for devices with 2 GOE pins, and the ``LARGE`` variant is applicable for devices with 4 GOE pins.

 - ``FCLK[i].INV``: if programmed, the ``GCLK`` pad is inverted before driving ``FCLK[i]`` network
 - ``FSR.INV``: if programmed, the ``GSR`` pad is inverted before driving ``FSR`` network
 - ``FOE[i].INV``: if programmed, the ``GOE`` pad is inverted before driving ``FOE[i]`` network